tucant/tucant/README.md

 ## How does it work

 This software consists of the tucan-connector component that extracts information from the html of [TUCaN](https://www.tucan.tu-darmstadt.de) and provides it as a nicer to use programming API.
 The tucan-injector component can then be used to show that data with a nicer UI that is written using the Rust frontend library [Yew](https://yew.rs/) and that is compiled to [WebAssembly](https://webassembly.org/).
-This WebAssembly can be injected into the actual TUCaN website using [Tampermonkey](https://www.tampermonkey.net/).
+This WebAssembly can be injected into the actual TUCaN website using an extension.
 Then, some pages provide an overlay with the information in a nicer format and caching.

 ## Features